VUEngine/VUEngine-Core/doc/pages/graphics.md

 ### Sprites

-`Sprites` are the base class used to display the graphics
+A `Sprite` is the base class used to display the graphics.

 #### BgmapSprite